Kimberlee97/tp/docs/DeveloperGuide.md

 * **Meeting**: A scheduled event linked to one or more contacts, representing professional events such as property showings, negotiations or check-ins
 * **Human Editable Text Storage**: Data stored in plain text format (e.g. JSON, TXT) so users can open and manually edit it outside the app if needed
 * **Double-clickable JAR**: A Java Archive file packaged so that the application can be run directly by double-clicking, without needing an installer
-* **Partial Match Search**: A search feature that allows results to be found even if the user types only part of a name or keyword
+* **Partial Match Search**: A search feature that allows results to be found even if the user types only part of a name, address or tag.
+The search is case-insensitive and returns all matching entries containing the keyword substring.

 --------------------------------------------------------------------------------------------------------------------